Please read this information carefully. If you have any questions or concerns about the procedure, we would be happy to

 What can be done about it?

-Surgery can be performed by a veterinary eye specialist to remove the cataract.
+Surgery can be performed to remove the cataract (see Figure 1).
 The technique used is called phacoemulsification, and is the same treatment as that used for cataracts in people.

 A small probe is placed into the eye through a small incision.
 A window is made in the lens capsule (the lens capsule is a transparent bag that holds the lens in place inside the eye, see diagram) and the cataract is gently broken down and removed via the probe.
 Because the structures inside the eye are so small, we perform the surgery with the aid of an operating microscope.